oscerd/camel-kafka-connector-demo/README.md

 ## Introduction

-This is an example for Infinispan-kafka connector
+This is an example for Camel-Kafka-connector

 ## What is needed